 Maybe you are in the studio when all your buddies are out partying.
 Maybe you don’t go on that trip you wanted so that you can spend the money on upgrading some piece of software.
 Maybe eating peanut butter sandwiches every lunch means you can afford to go to a conference and network.
 Point is, we have to make choices and sacrifices to pursue the goals we have set for ourselves.

 My next question comes courtesy of my mentor.
 He asked “What would you be willing to give up career wise to keep your family?”
 The question took me by surprise, but it is important to consider.
 Where is your family, and where is your career, on your priority list?
 It is definitely possible to have both, but you have to work on it.
 Just like a piece of music doesn’t write itself, neither does the happiness of a family.

 My viola professor touched this right after my first child was born.
 She told me to enjoy my children while they were small because one day they would grow up and move away – but music would always be there.
 Even if I ended up taking a break from music, it would still be there waiting when I had more time in the future.
 I have thought of those words often since then.
-When a smiling child asks me to pleeeeeeaaaaaassseeee play a board game with them.
-When they proudly come to show me something they drew or built.
-When they ask if they can sing me a song they just made up.
-Those times I try to remember my professor’s words, stop whatever I am doing, and focus on my child.
+When a smiling child asked me to pleeeeeeaaaaaassseeee play a board game with them.
+When they proudly came to show me something they drew or built.
+When they asked if they could sing me a song they just made up.
+Those times I tried to remember my professor’s words, stop whatever I was doing, and focus on my child.

-I have chosen to grow my career slower than I could have, so that I will have more time with the family now when the children are young.
+I chose to grow my career slower than I could have so that I would have more time with my family while the children were young.
 It is hard sometimes to balance family and career – but it is possible.

 Your goals will change and evolve with time.
 That is OK.
 That is why you revisit your goals often, so that the steps you are taking today are helping you head the right direction.